armin-fx/BandedScad/doc/object.md

   - the following 4 elements correspond: All 4 edges at the top.
 First edge begins at front.
   - the last 4 elements correspond to:   All vertical edges on the side.
 First edge begins at front left.
 - `corner` is defined on a cube as a 8 element list:
-  This list is partitioned in 2 parts, each part correspond 4 edges at one side.
+  This list is partitioned in 2 parts, each part correspond 4 corner at one side.
-  The rotation of the 4 edges on each partition is left around, seen from above.
+  The rotation of the 4 corner location on each partition is left around, seen from above.
   - the first 4 elements correspond to: All 4 corner at the bottom.
 First corner begins at front left.
   - the last 4 elements correspond to:  All 4 corner at the top.
 First corner begins at front left.

 _Specialized modules with no arguments `type`_
-- `wedge_rounded()` - wedge only with rounded edges
+- `wedge_freecad_rounded()` - wedge only with rounded edges
-- `wedge_chamfer()` - wedge only with chamfered edges
+- `wedge_freecad_chamfer()` - wedge only with chamfered edges